krakerag/experian-qas/README.md

 It is built with the SOAP Pro Web product in mind and tested with GBR datasets primarily.

-Experian QAS can be found via it's website at http://www.qas-experian.com.au/ or http://www.qas.co.uk/
+Experian QAS can be found via http://www.qas-experian.com.au/ or http://www.qas.co.uk/

 Installation
 ------------